 Modern Applications of Mantras

 Mantras have changed significantly and are now a part of the modern wellness and self-care routines.
-They’re not just used for religious occasions.
+People don’t just use them for religious occasions.
 Today, people are using these to lessen anxiety, boost confidence and boost confidence all the time.
 Here are some of the modern methods of applying mantras today:

 1. Stress Reduction